 - pinch of turmeric

 - some watercress ( you can also use fresh mint)

 - 2-3 cherry tomatoes for garnishing

 1. Peel and grate the cucumber and transfer it to a mixing bowl.
 Add all the spices – including the chilies, garlic, ginger, the mustard paste and watercress to the mixing bowl.
 Add the two cups of yogurt and mix well.

 2. Transfer to a serving bowl and garnish with some baby tomatoes and watercress.
 Sprinkle some ground pepper and keep it in the fridge until ready to serve.
 We don’t serve raita as a dip but as part of a meal as the cool raita helps to balance out all the different tastes of food served in an Indian thali (plate).

-3. For those of you feeling adventurous, you can add very finely chopped spring onions to the raita as well.
+3. You can also add very finely chopped spring onions to the raita.

 If you have a hunger for Authentic Vegetarian Food then subscribe to my blog and receive delectable recipes and new Innovative foodie updates!
 Hungry for more Vegetarian Tips ?
 LIKE us on facebook, Follow us on Twitter, Pinterest and Instagram.
 All the recipes are with step by step instructions and photographs and all of them have been tried, tested, easy to cook and delicious.